|

 (18) January 2010: Natalia Villar-Conde, "Aspects of expressive strength reduction in British English and Castilian Spanish: A corpus-based analysis".
 Natalia holds a permanent position as Senior Executive Editor at the University Press of Santiago de Compostela.

 (21) 23 May 2016: Lauren Fonteyn, “Categoriality in language change: The case of the English gerund”, KU Leuven [main supervisor and promotor: Liesbet Heyvaert; co-promotor: Hendrik De Smet; supervisory committee: Hubert Cuyckens and Teresa Fanego].
 PhD thesis published with the same title by Oxford University Press (2019.
 ISBN: 9780190917579).
-Lauren was a doctoral researcher of the FWO (Fund for Scientific Research - Flanders; grant no. G0A5412N); she is now a Lecturer in English Linguistics at Leiden University.
+Lauren is a Lecturer in English Linguistics at Leiden University.

 (24) 22 June 2018: Mario Serrano-Losada, "Evidential and mirative expressions in English and Spanish: Grammaticalization and discourse functions" [International Doctorate; main supervisor: Teresa Fanego; co-supervisor: Belén Méndez-Naya].
-Between December 2013 and December 2017 Mario was an FPU researcher (grant 13/02618, Spanish Ministry of Education, Culture and Sports) at the Department of English and German of the University of Santiago de Compostela; he is now a Lecturer in English Linguistics at the Complutense University of Madrid.
+Mario is an Associate Professor ('Profesor Permanente Laboral') in English Linguistics at the Complutense University of Madrid.

 (25) 15 November 2018: Iván Tamaredo, "Processing grammatical structures: complexity and efficiency in varieties of English around the world, with special reference to pronoun omission" [International Doctorate, Extraordinary PhD Award 2018-2019; main supervisor: Teresa Fanego; co-supervisor: J. Carlos Acuña-Fariña].
 Published as Complexity, efficiency, and language contact: Pronoun omission in World Englishes (Bern: Peter Lang, 2020.
 ISBN: 978-3-0343-4066-3).
-Between November 2015 and September 2019 Iván was an FPI researcher (grant BES-2015-071233) at Santiago; he is now a Lecturer in English at the Complutense University of Madrid.
+Iván is an Associate Professor ('Profesor Permanente Laboral') in English Linguistics at the Complutense University of Madrid.

 (26) 12 May 2020: Noelia Castro-Chao, "Changes in argument structure: Impersonal constructions in Middle and Early Modern English, with special reference to verbs of Desire.
 A corpus-based study" [International Doctorate; main supervisor: Teresa Fanego; co-supervisor: Nuria Yáñez-Bouza, University of Vigo].
 Published as Argument structure in flux: The development of impersonal constructions in Middle and Early Modern English, with special reference to verbs of Desire (Bern: Peter Lang, 2021.
 ISBN: 978-3-0343-4189-9).
-Noelia has been an FPU researcher at the Department of English and German of the University of Santiago de Compostela (FPU grant 2014/03208; 28/10/2015 - 27/10/2019); she is now a Lecturer in English Linguistics at the Complutense University of Madrid.
+Noelia is a Lecturer in English Linguistics at the Complutense University of Madrid.

 (27) 22 October 2020: Cristina Lastres-López, “A functional-pragmatic approach to if/si-constructions in English, French and Spanish: A corpus-based study” [International Doctorate; Extraordinary PhD Award 2020-2021].
 Published as From subordination to insubordination: A functional-pragmatic approach to if/si-constructions in English, French and Spanish spoken discourse (Bern: Peter Lang, 2021.
 ISBN 978-3-0343-4220-9).
-From 24/10/2016 to 28/09/2020 Cristina was based at the University of Santiago de Compostela on an FPU grant (ref.
-2015/02519) from the Spanish Ministry of Universities; she is now a Lecturer in English at the Department of English Language of the University of Seville.
+Cristina is a Senior Lecturer ('Profesora Titular') in English Linguistics at the Department of English Language of the University of Seville.

 - PhD dissertations (in progress):